Fall Weekend Workshop

 Camp Logistics

 Please be advised that women with mobility or health issues may be best served by a different program.
 The WOW workshop is an active weekend and requires a good amount of physical strength and flexibility.
 At times, you could be a distance away from medical attention.
-Additionally, you will park your car away from camp activities and it will remain parked for the entire workshop.
-Self-organized carpooling is available via this link: https://www.groupcarpool.com
+Additionally, you will park your car approx. 900-feet away from camp activities and it will remain parked for the entire workshop.
+Self-organized carpooling is available via this link: https://www.groupcarpool.com/t/yqu6af

 Scholarships